 This article was originally published in the November 2024 edition of What's On.

-The sweet potato plant (Ipomoea batatas) is a climbing and ground covering vine.
-It can be very easy to grow, once you overcome a few challenges.
+Sweet potatoes can be very easy to grow, once you overcome a few challenges.

-One challenge is that the tubers can be hard to find if you allow the vines to sprawl out across the ground.
-Another is that rats (particularly a native rat that burrows up from underneath where we live in North Queensland, Australia) and bandicoots love sweet potatoes as much as people do.
+One such challenge is that the tubers can be hard to find if you allow the vines to sprawl out across the ground.
+Another is that rats (particularly a native rat that burrows up from underneath where we live in North Queensland, Australia), and bandicoots love sweet potatoes as much as people do.

 But first, why are sweet potato plants so worthwhile?
 The answer in a nutshell is "nutrition plus calories."

-Sweet potatoes - lots of nutrition AND calories from the same growing space
+Sweet potatoes - nutrition AND calories

 Did you know that you can eat the tips and leaves of the sweet potato vine as well as the tubers?